Age of Mammals tells an epic evolutionary story, but its theme can be distilled into just six words: Continents move. Climates change. Mammals evolve.

 Specimens on display: 230

-First large-scale exhibit at NHM in: 20 years
+First large-scale exhibit at NHMLA in: 20 years

 “ It's a giant step for a 97-year-old institution in the process of reinventing itself.
 The sweeping exhibition — tracking the evolution of mammals through epochal changes in geology and climate — will fill the dramatically renovated northern wing of the museum's original building. ”